RonT23/WSN/README.md

 ## Data storage and management system

 Each weather station is a self-contained unit which communicates remotely with a backend data management and control system (server).
 The structure for the proposed backend system is depicted on Figure 3.
 The backend system comprises a database and a set of internet routines (we call them "handlers") that manage incoming requests from both station(s) and users.
 All handlers are implemented in PHP.
-You can find these handler routines in `/handlers` and use them to create the backend control and data management system.
+You can find these handler routines at `/handlers` and use them to create the backend control and data management system.
 Table 2 contains the list of handlers and their functionality.
 The proposed server structure is provided in Tree 1.

 **Table 2** - The WSN backend handlers
 | Handler Name |        Description                                     |